-We will need to raise additional capital to fund our operations, and our inability to do so could raise substantial doubt about our ability to continue as a going concern.\
+We will need to raise additional capital to fund our operations, and our inability to do so could raise substantial doubt about our ability to continue as a going concern.

-We will need to raise additional capital, whether through the sale of equity or debt securities, additional strategic business collaborations, the establishment of other funding facilities, licensing arrangements, asset sales or other means, in order to support our ongoing activities including the commercialization of AFREZZA and the development of other product candidates and to avoid defaulting under the covenant in the Facility Agreement with Deerfield, which requires us to maintain at least \$25.0 million in cash and cash equivalents or available borrowings under The Mann Group Loan Arrangement as of the last day of each fiscal quarter.
+We will need to raise additional capital, whether through the sale of equity or debt securities, additional strategic business collaborations, the establishment of other funding facilities, licensing arrangements, asset sales or other means, in order to support our ongoing activities, including the commercialization of Afrezza and the development of our product candidates, and to avoid defaulting under the covenant in our Facility Agreement with Deerfield, which requires us to maintain at least \$25.0 million in cash and cash equivalents or available borrowings under The Mann Group Loan Arrangement as of the last day of each fiscal quarter.
 It may be difficult for us to raise additional funds on favorable terms, or at all.
-As of March 31, 2016, we had stockholders' deficit of \$373.5 million, which may raise concerns about our solvency and affect our ability to raise additional capital.
+As of September 30, 2016, we had stockholders' deficit of \$238.7 million, which may raise concerns about our solvency and affect our ability to raise additional capital.
 The extent of our additional funding requirements will depend on a number of factors, including:

-- the degree to which AFREZZA is commercially successful; - the degree to which we are able to generate revenue from our Technosphere drug delivery platform; - the costs of developing and commercializing AFREZZA on our own in the United States, including the costs of building our commercialization capabilities; - the costs of finding regional collaboration partners for the development and commercialization of AFREZZA in foreign jurisdictions; - the demand by any or all of the holders of the 2018 notes, the 2019 notes, and the Tranche B notes to require us to repay or repurchase such debt securities if and when required; - our ability to repay or refinance existing indebtedness, and the extent to which the 2018 notes or any other convertible debt securities we may issue are converted into or exchanged for shares of our common stock; - the rate of progress and costs of our clinical studies and research and development activities; - the costs of procuring raw materials and operating our manufacturing facilities; - our obligation to make milestone payments pursuant to the Milestone Rights issued to the Milestone Purchasers and pursuant to the Milestone Rights Purchase Agreement dated July 1, 2013 (the "Milestone Agreement"); - our obligation to bear our share of net losses, if any, if Sanofi makes any product sales under the Sanofi License Agreement after the Termination Date: - our success in establishing strategic business collaborations or other sales or licensing of assets, and the timing and amount of any payments we might receive from any such transactions; - · actions taken by the FDA and other regulatory authorities affecting AFREZZA and our product candidates and competitive products; - the emergence of competing technologies and products and other market developments; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - · the level of our legal and litigation expenses; and - the costs of discontinuing projects and technologies, and/or decommissioning existing facilities, if we undertake any such activities.
+- the degree to which Afrezza is commercially successful; - the degree to which we are able to generate revenue from our Technosphere drug delivery platform; - the costs of developing and commercializing Afrezza on our own in the United States, including the costs of building our commercialization capabilities; - the costs of finding regional collaboration partners for the development and commercialization of Afrezza in foreign jurisdictions; - the demand by any or all of the holders of the 2018 notes, the 2019 notes, and the Tranche B notes to require us to repay or repurchase such debt securities if and when required; - our ability to repay or refinance existing indebtedness, and the extent to which the 2018 notes or any other convertible debt securities we may issue are converted into or exchanged for shares of our common stock; - the rate of progress and costs of our clinical studies and research and development activities; - $\bullet \quad \text{the costs of procuring raw materials and operating our manufacturing facilities};\\$ - our obligation to make milestone payments pursuant to the Milestone Rights issued to the Milestone Purchasers and pursuant to the Milestone Rights Purchase Agreement dated July 1, 2013 (the "Milestone Agreement"); - our success in establishing strategic business collaborations or other sales or licensing of assets, and the timing and amount of any payments we might receive from any such transactions; - actions taken by the FDA and other regulatory authorities affecting Afrezza and our product candidates and competitive products; - the emergence of competing technologies and products and other market developments;

+- the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - the level of our legal and litigation expenses; and - · the costs of discontinuing projects and technologies, and/or decommissioning existing facilities, if we undertake any such activities.